a story from the heart and beyond

 Went down stairs to the kitchen and pulled up the blind and opened the window.
-It`s going to be another nice warm summer`s day again, it is.
+It`s going to be another nice warm summer`s day again.

 Got water from the pump outside the back door and put the kettle on, and started to clean the range and fireplace.

-a new bucket as this one has had it`s day.
-Domestic bliss is worth more
+a new bucket as this one has died - it has had its day.
+Domestic bliss

 all the glory in the world, I do need a new bucket and more glory too,

-Nice to see her shine, it is.
-Aye, she has such a shiny face, she has.
+Nice to see her shine today, it is.
+Aye, she has such a shiny face, she has when she is happier.

 Cleaned up the dining room before setting it for breakfast.

 I always said, the first dish of the day should be pleasing to all.
 It is the most important meal of the day, and most should have a hearty breakfast before doing things.

 Prepared and served the breakfast.
 Gave them boiled eggs and some bread.
-Master James likes his boiled eggs, ran them under cold water as he told me, I did.
+Master James likes his boiled eggs, ran them under cold water as he told me to do.

-Master James was talking again about horseless carriages or motor cars and now horseless carriages that`s got electricity in them - mind !
+Master James was talking again about horseless carriages or motor cars and now horseless carriages that`s got electricity in them !
+Well.
+I never.

 Made by some gentleman in

 My, some things go over me head, they do, politicians making horseless carriages now, electricity in `em too.
 Who do they think they are, them politicians.
 They have their fingers in every pie.

 Politicians, bah !
 They sound more like generalists more than specialists.
-England needs specialists, I say.
-Them here politicians seem to just sit and muse and mostly muse, no specialists, I say.
+England needs specialists.
+Them here politicians seem to just sit and muse and mostly muse, no specialists.